Coach (baseball): Minor and amateur leagues

 Al Pedrique (left), manager of the Scranton/Wilkes-Barre RailRiders, serving as a third base coach during a game in 2016.

 Major League Baseball teams will have one or more person specifically assigned to each coaching position described above.
 However, minor league and amateur teams typically have coaches fulfill multiple responsibilities.
-A typical minor league/amateur team coaching structure will have a manager, a pitching coach, and a hitting coach, each of whom also assumes the responsibilities of the first- and third-base coaches, bullpen coach, etc. In college baseball in the U.S., the title "manager" is not used; the person who fills the role of a professional manager is instead called the "head coach".
+A typical minor league/amateur team coaching structure will have a manager, a pitching coach, and a hitting coach, each of whom also assumes the responsibilities of the first and third base coaches, bullpen coach, etc. In college baseball in the U.S., the title "manager" is not used; the person who fills the role of a professional manager is instead called the "head coach".

 Youth baseball

 Responsibilities of a youth baseball coach include providing a safe environment for everyone.
 A coach is responsible for inspecting fields and equipment that is used for practice and competition to ensure it is safe.
-Communication is key when dealing with youth baseball as being positive to other coaching staff, umpires, administrators and others shows that they have a players best interest at heart.
-Coaches are there not to just work with the stars to get them better but everyone so it is a fair learning experience.
-Teaching the fundamental skills of baseball is important as a youth coach because in the end baseball is a game, therefore coaches want players to have fun.
+Communication is key when dealing with youth baseball, as being positive to other coaching staff, umpires, administrators, and others shows that they have the players' best interests at heart.
+Coaches are there not to just work with the stars to get them better, but everyone so playing is a learning experience.
+Teaching the fundamental skills of baseball is important as a youth coach because in the end, baseball is a game, therefore coaches want players to have fun.
 Having a fun but productive practice environment is important.
 The rules of baseball are necessary in youth baseball.
 Many rules such as sliding, the strike zone, and defensive rules are needed.